breezykermo/coffee-log/index.typ

 ])

 #lib.div("c-grid", [
+  #lib.img_hov("./img/25-08-20-grey-roasting-ethiopia.jpeg", [
+    Grey roasting always delivers.
+After serving a fruity and piquant roast at our wedding earlier in the month, it was a pleasure to try this high quality light roast at EOS Coffee in Queen Street, Auckland.
+Grape is the main memory, and the coffee left me delightfully buoyed, its drinking momentarily taking me on a cruise in the harbour on a still day.
+  ])
   #lib.img_hov("./img/25-06-11-garagecoffee-ethiopia.jpg", [
     The initial whiff is evocative of a fruit bowl: sweet but rotund, with a smorgasbord of related flavours.
 Once it gets down the gullet, the same experience continues.
 This bean makes a wholesome brew that can be consumed without gumption or irritation.
 In a word, this is an everyday kind of driver, 'clean and sweet', that gets the body going as coffee should.
   ])